 - 1. A review of the event in your own words.
-(DO NOT PLAGIARIZE) what was "it" about - 2.
-How it relates to class. terms/concepts that relate to class (2 or more) - 3.
-What it tells you about that minority group what did you learn - 4.
-Your personal reflections what did you think about "it?" - If you report on an article or event, you must include a copy of the article, or a program from the event
+(DO NOT PLAGIARIZE) what was "it" about.
+Prove that you did the extra credit, so be sure this paragraph is substantial. - 2.
+How it relates to class. terms/concepts that relate to class (2 or more) and give examples to show you can correlate. - 3.
+What it tells you about that culture what did you learn - 4.
+Your personal reflections what did you think about "it?"

+If you report on an article or event, you must include a copy of the article, or a program from the event

-All extra credit assignments must be turned-in through email, typed, double spaced, normal 10/12 font, 1" margins, and with all four criteria met.
+All extra credit assignments must be turned-in typed, double spaced, normal 10/12 font, 1" margins, and with all four criteria met.
 Standard Written English must be displayed.
 If your paper is not formatted as stated, it will be turned back to you ungraded.
 If completed correctly, handed-in extra credits can earn you 2 points to be added to your final, overall grade.
 A maximum of 8 points of extra credit will be allotted to be added to your final grade.
 This is a CHOICE you have .. extra credits are not required.

-THE LAST DAY TO TURN IN EXTRA CREDITS IS BY 11:59PM on MONDAY, August 14th
+THE LAST DAY TO TURN IN EXTRA CREDITS IS BY 11:59PM on Wednesday, July 3